-We need your help to understand more about what makes working in the arts and mental health sustainable.
-If you can answer yes to any of these questions, we would love to hear from you:
+We are currently holding focus groups to help us understand more about what makes working in the arts and mental health sustainable.

 The Culture, Health & Wellbeing Alliance is leading a 6-month project funded by the Baring Foundation, to understand how we might help more people and organisations survive and thrive in mental health and the arts.
 Our advisory group is drawn from organisations around the UK using a range of approaches.